ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

    - scatter matrix for the first n components (specified by the user) with samples colored on visualisation using sample sheet columns selected by the user (Sentrix_ID, Sentrix_Position and/or Sample_Group)
    - an area plot visualising cumulative variance explained by all principal components in PCA (number of components specified by the user)
    - Kruskal-Wallis test results for each principal component and column specified by the user
+11. **Epigenetic age inference (optional)**: Optional, allows to infer epigenetic age of samples using one or more of epigenetic clocks supported by `dnaMethyAge` R package (default: HannumG2013 & HorvathS2013, for full clock list see: https://github.com/yiluyucheng/dnaMethyAge) and for each clock generates:
+   - a regression trendline of chronological and epigenetic age
+      - general
+      - if Sample_Group column present in sample sheet - trendlines for specific groups and general trendline
+   - boxplots showing epigenetic age acceleration in each group (generated only if Sample_Group column present in sample sheet)
 ## Prerequisites

 ### Software Requirements